Contribution of expert aggregation to temperature prediction part i: Results

 In Figure \ref{sliding_window} we can observe the RMSE scores of different aggregations depending on the sliding window.
-It shows that in line with the regret bounds, the RMSE of the EA improves when the sliding window increases.
-It also shows that the biggest improvements in the RMSE occur each time the sliding window includes new data from the corresponding season of the day to be predicted.
-Indeed, for every aggregation, the improvements are around sliding window multiples of 365 days and elsewhere there are thresholds.
-This was to be expected as the most important data to make a prediction is the one matching the same season.
+It shows that in line with the regret bounds, the RMSE of the EAs improves when the sliding window increases.

+The plot also shows that the EAs achieve a large reduction in RMSE with sliding windows of approximately 360 days.
+This is because the most relevant data for prediction – data from the same season as the day being forecasted – is included within these windows.
+Conversely, the RMSE increases slightly around the 300 and 600 sliding windows, where data from other seasons than the day to be predicted is incorporated.

+After sliding windows of around 600 days, the decrease of the EA's RMSE is slower than previously.
+This suggests that using data older than one year and a half does not help the EA as much as recent data.

 It is also quite impressive that even for the smallest sliding window of 60 days that we tried out, all the aggregation strategies have a better RMSE than those of the uniform aggregation (1.41°C) and the best expert in hindsight (1.37°C).
-We can see then that for every sliding window, EWA is worse than the other non uniform aggregations.
+This holds even for NBM, even though it performs worse than the other EAs for every sliding window tested.

+The fact that the RMSE of NBM quickly stops to decrease when the sliding window increases, indicates that unlike the EAs, NBM is not able to learn from old data.
+This is due to the decaying weight factor which is not adaptive (unlike the learning rates of the EAs) and favors recent data \citep{craven_national_2020}.

 This plot also shows that in our study, BOA and MLprod are the "fastest" learners since for the small sliding windows they have the lowest RMSE.
-This means that if a person knows that they will only make a few predictions, especially fewer than 250, then they should use BOA or MLprod.
+This means that when fewer than 250 predictions are to be made, BOA or MLprod should be preferred.

-After sliding windows of around 400 and 500 days respectively, MLprod and EWA are almost no more improved when the sliding window increases suggesting that using data older than one year and a half helps neither MLprod nor EWA in this study.
-Also, with a sliding window of 1253, which is the same as having no sliding window since we have 1253 iterations, we retrieve the RMSE errors of table \ref{rmse_ewa_boa_MLpol_with_grad_with_pearp}.
-So in this study, it seems more cautious to use BOA or MLpol for a great number ($\geqslant 1200$) of iterations.
-Overall BOA has always been the best RMSE for all sliding windows compared to the other aggregations.
-Hence, compared to the other aggregation strategies that we used, BOA has the fastest convergence to the minimum RMSE and also the best RMSE long term.
+Finally, we can see on Figure \ref{BOA_MLpol_MLprod_EWA_window500_ech48_74056001_2020-03-30_2023-09-03_weights} that one can make the EA much more reactive by adding a sliding window.
+The variance of the weights is greatly increased with the sliding window compared with the weights of the EAs on Figure \ref{BOA_MLpol_MLprod_EWA_window1253_ech48_74056001_2020-03-30_2023-09-03_weights}.
+Even the biased experts can have large weights at any time.

+But there is a trade-off between the RMSE and the reactivity through the sliding window, because reducing the sliding window certainly adds some noise.
+However, the faster and larger weight variations cannot be explained solely by the added noise.